rlaborce/rlaborce.github.io/_posts/2017-12-10-from-engineering-to-marketing.md

   If you were to ask me how long it took to figure out what I wanted to do in life, I would say, more or less about 26 years.
 I am currently 28.
 Like most people my age (or perhaps most people in general), I have spent 93% of my life wandering, unsure of purpose.
 Ten years ago I graduated high school and entered Ryerson University to study Electrical Engineering.

-  Today, I am the lead SEM Specialist and lead SEO Engineer working on various digital marketing initiatives.
+  Today, I am the lead SEM & SEO Specialist working on various digital marketing initiatives.
 How did that happen?

   <!--more-->